HOW TO DO IT: A Virtual Wedding Primer

 Q: Our family lives in several different time zones, can we schedule an early morning or late-night ceremony?

-A: Of course, that’s the beauty of having a wedding venue set up to support a Virtual Wedding.
+A: Of course, that’s the best thing of having a Virtual Wedding, no one is left out.